Lauren Lane Easy Recipes

 • Or an Affogato.
 A scoop of ice cream or gelato, and then pour hot coffee or espresso over the top!
 Perfection.

-4-Ways to Thicken Potato Soup
+4-Ways to Thicken This Baked Potato Soup Recipe

 • Cornstarch is a great option as a thickening agent, but you'll want to be careful about how much you use.
 Start with 1 tablespoon of cornstarch whisked together with cold water to create a slurry.
 Then, gradually add the slurry to the soup, letting it boil for one to two minutes before adding more.
-This method allows you to adjust accordingly as the soup is being thickened (you might not need the entire slurry or you might need more, depending on the viscosity of the soup and the texture you're aiming for).
+This method allows you to adjust accordingly as the soup is being thickened (you might not need the entire slurzry or you might need more, depending on the viscosity of the soup and the texture you're aiming for).
 You can also substitute potato starch or rice starch for the cornstarch.

 • Flour If you don't have cornstarch handy, flour is a great alternative that can be used to thicken soup (for a gluten-free option, you can also use arrowroot flour).
 Create a slurry by whisking 2 tablespoons of flour with cold water and adding it gradually to the soup.
 Bring to a simmer until thickened.
 Add more if needed to achieve the desired thickness.